I went to a demonstration today. Yes. I haven’t done that since I was a kid, but today I went. Why? Because I felt shame. Here’s the story:

 I saw it on the news.
 People forming the human shield just stood close to the walls of the mosque, surrounding it, silently holding small signs bearing messages of encouragement to those who wanted to go in and pray.
 I also saw the expressions on some of those who came to pray, and they were moved.
 So was I, watching them on TV.
 And I was ashamed, because it had not even occurred to me to go down town to symbolically protect the Mosque.

 That was why I attended a demonstration today, an expression of warmth to all those who have travelled far physically and emotionally, who have crossed tremendous barriers to become my compatriots.

 Spectators would have been lining the avenue long before the slogan-bearing gang approached.
-They would be waiting, chatting amiably, eating ice creams or playing with their phones.
+The spectators would be waiting, chatting amiably, eating ice creams or playing with their phones.
 Oldies like me would have brought collapsible stools on which to sit and wait.

 I see the slogan-bearing gang approach.
 Every once in a while, they chant something or other, raise a fist in the air and walk more or less in step.
 People around me fall silent, put away their phones and stare at the approaching army.
 Closer and closer it comes.
 Suddenly, I notice that there are so many of us that we cannot help touching one another.
 We stand literally shoulder by shoulder.
-Some of us echange glances, others don’t, but we all look mostly in the same direction, and the horde approaches.
+Some of us exchange glances, others don’t, but we all look mostly in the same direction, and the marchers approach.

 Finally, they are there, just ready to pass us.

 Nobody attacks them.
 Nobody even says anything.
 Our lips all seem to be glued together.
 But as I feel the shoulder on my right side move, I look at the person beside me and see she has turned her back to the horde.
 The person in front of me is turning his back to the horde and is looking at me.
 I turn my back to the horde and now face the woman behind me, who turns her back to the horde, and the person on my left has already got the point and those behind and in front of her as well.